Cardinal Foley Scholarship Fund (CFSF)

 The scholarship fund is coordinated and administered by CAMECO.
 The screening committee, which awards the scholarships, is currently composed of representatives of the:

-Since 2012, ninety-three students received a Cardinal Foley Scholarship.
+Since 2012, 101 students received a Cardinal Foley Scholarship.

 How can you apply?